ACR Convergence 2025| Video: Rheum for Everyone, Episode 26—Ableism

 Kurt Ullman | November 4, 2025

-CHICAGO—High-intensity interval training (HIIT) has been shown to be safe and have multiple health benefits for those with inflammatory diseases, including improvements in cardiorespiratory fitness, immune function and disease activity.
-A presentation at ARC Convergence 2025 outlined these impacts and discussed how to best integrate HIIT into a person’s treatment plan.
+CHICAGO—According to speakers in a presentation at ACR Convergence 2025, high-intensity interval training (HIIT) has been shown to be safe and have multiple health benefits—including improvements in cardiorespiratory fitness, immune function and disease activity—for those with inflammatory diseases.
+Speakers outlined these impacts and discussed how to best integrate HIIT into a person’s treatment plan.

 Dr. Kim Huffman